TeskaLabs/Keyote-Docs/README.md

 You can find and edit documentation content in markdown files.

-Site's layout can be edited in `teskalabs-docs` repository.
+This is a submodule of `teskalabs-docs` repository.
+Site's layout and docs index page can be edited in `teskalabs-docs` repository.

 ## Deployment